hitanshijain/Nearest_State_Finder/README.md

 ## Advantages

 Our software can find nearest counties in a very fast speed (Avg 2.4 ms) no matter what location you input.
 For oversea locations, speed would be a little slow, but it is still under 15 ms, which is significantly faster than other algorithms.

+## More details

+All other details about our project are in project report(EC504_ProjectReport.docx) and presentation slides(above).